 A person elected to fill a vacancy as provided by this Section shall hold office until the next annual election of the board of directors or until his or her death, resignation, or removal from office.

 SECTION 18.
 NONLIABILITY OF DIRECTORS

 The directors shall not be personally liable for the debts, liabilities, or other obligations of the corporation.

 SECTION 19.
-INDEMNIFICATION BY CORPORATION OF DIRECTORS, OFFICERS, EMPLOYEES,
+INDEMNIFICATION BY CORPORATION OF DIRECTORS, OFFICERS, EMPLOYEES, AND OTHER AGENTS

 SECTION 20.
 INSURANCE FOR CORPORATE AGENTS

 The board of directors may adopt a resolution authorizing the purchase and maintenance of insurance on behalf of any agent of the corporation (including a director, officer, employee, or other agent of the corporation) against any liability other than for violating provisions of law relating to self-dealing (Section 5233 of the California Nonprofit Public Benefit Corporation Law) asserted against or incurred by the agent in such capacity or arising out of the agent's status as such, whether or not the corporation would have the power to indemnify the agent against such liability under the provisions of Section 5238 of the California Nonprofit Public Benefit Corporation Law.

 The officers of the corporation shall be a president or chief executive officer, a secretary, and a chief financial officer who shall be designated the treasurer.
 The corporation may also have, as determined by the board of directors, a chairperson of the board, one or more vice presidents, assistant secretaries, assistant treasurers, or other officers.
 Any number of offices may be held by the same person except that neither the secretary nor the treasurer may serve as the president or chairperson of the board.

 SECTION 2.
 QUALIFICATION, ELECTION, AND TERM OF OFFICE